0974201/werkplaats-5/readme.md

 ### Additional notes

-When using the `Create an invite link` or `Create a new invite link` actions, your chat needs to be an super chat and the bot needs to be admin and have privileges.
+When using the `Create an invite link` or `Export invite link` actions, your chat needs to be an super chat and the bot needs to be admin and have privileges.

 A simple way of doing this is by opening the menu of a group chat where your bot is also a member in.
 By clicking on edit and then `Administrators`, you can add your bot as new admin and give it additional privileges.
 It will need `Change group info` to create invite links.